UWEMILab/uwemilab.github.io/index.md

 {:refdef: style="text-align: center;"}

-We use fundamental principles of electrochemical engineering to enable advancement of energy conversion and storage systems.
+We use fundamental principles of electrochemical engineering to enable advancements in energy conversion and storage, as well as electrodeposition-based manufacturing.
 We invite you to explore our website to meet some of the people and ideas influencing the next generation of electrochemical technologies.

 <img src="/images/collage.jpg" alt="Group Collage" width="1200"/>
 {: refdef}